aservet1/FireOracle/README.md

 ## Limitations
 - Short time window.
 This was a class project, so we didn't have time for in depth research about how to make predictive software.
 - Limited data access.
-While we pull real weather forecast data, we could've paid for a more complex climate forecast, and for location based historical data.
+While we pull real weather forecast data, we could've paid for a more complex climate forecast, and for location-based historical weather data.

 Because of the limitations, the predictions are not accurate.
 This project, however showcases our ability to build an application with GoLang and React, both in-demand technologies, and had this been a real-world project with access to real-world resources, it would have been an overall success.